-Nobel Prize honors discovery of temperature, touch receptors

-They were cited for their discovery of receptors for temperature and touch.

-The winners were announced Monday by Thomas Perlmann, secretary-general of the Nobel Committee.

-Patrik Ernfors of the Nobel Committee said Julius used capsaicin, the active component in chile peppers, to identify the nerve sensors that allow the skin to respond to heat.

-Patapoutian found separate pressure-sensitive sensors in cells that respond to mechanical stimulation, he said.
+2 win medicine Nobel for showing how we react to heat, touch

+Americans David Julius and Ardem Patapoutian identified receptors in the skin that respond to heat and pressure.
+Their work is focused on the field of somatosensation, which explores the ability of specialized organs such as eyes, ears and skin to see, hear and feel.

-“This really unlocks one of the secrets of nature,” said Perlmann.
+“This really unlocks one of the secrets of nature,” said Thomas Perlmann, secretary-general of the Nobel Committee, in announcing the winners.
 “It’s actually something that is crucial for our survival, so it’s a very important and profound discovery.”

+The committee said Julius, who was born in New York and now works at the University of California at San Francisco, used capsaicin, the active component in chili peppers, to identify the nerve sensors that allow the skin to respond to heat.

+Patapoutian, who was born in Lebanon and now works at Scripps Research Institute at La Jolla, California, found separate pressure-sensitive sensors in cells that respond to mechanical stimulation, it said.

+Perlmann said he managed to get hold of both of the winners — who shared the prestigious Kavli Award for Neuroscience last year — before Monday’s announcement.

+“I (…) only had a few minutes to talk to them, but they were incredibly happy,” he said.
+“And as far as I could tell they were very surprised and a little bit shocked, maybe.”

 Last year’s prize went to three scientists who discovered the liver-ravaging hepatitis C virus, a breakthrough that led to cures for the deadly disease and tests to keep the scourge from spreading though blood banks.